 Football … We’re talking Football??
 It’s time to talk baseball and here is the wayyyyy too early 2019 MLB Power Rankings.

-Most assume the Astros are the number one team entering 2019, but the Red Sox are built to last.
+Most assume the Astros are a lock to be atop the 2019 MLB Power Rankings, but the Red Sox are built to last.
 It’s the best Boston team in the past 20 years.
 They are explosive and deep.
 Most key parts are expected back and are in the prime of their careers.

 Right on the Sox’s heels in the American League are the Astros.
 They too, are a young team with the core of their players in their prime.
 However, Dallas Keuchel, Marwin Gonzalez and Charlie Morton look to be apart of an impressive free agent class this off-season.
 If the Astros lose them, they have legit prospects behind them ready to go.
 It should also be noted that Justin Verlander will be another year older too.

-The Yanks are knocking on the door again.
+The Yanks are knocking on the door again for the top sport of the MLB Power Rankings.
 This year’s loss couldn’t hurt as bad as the year before, where they surprised many with the run they made.
 If anything, this team will have another year together to build on chemistry that soared in the last half of the season.
 Didi Gregorius will miss some time and Gleyber Torres will move to short to replace him.
 Whether they sign impending free agents Bryce Harper or Manny Machado is to be determined, but even if they don’t make any big splash signings this off-season, they are equipped to make another go at it in 2019.

 The No. 1 priority coming into 2019 has to be resigning Clayton Kershaw, who is expected to opt out of his contract.
 Yes, he was banged up this year, but even a beat up Kershaw is still one of the top hurlers in the game.
 This Dodgers bunch is tricky.
 They are aging and this postseason has exposed their glaring holes.
 Will they see a Machado return?
 Or will Harper be the prize?
 Hard to say.
 If Harper does sign with them they could easily be a top three team.